0x4f53/Wristkey/README.md

 2. Select the accounts you\'d like to export and tap the export button 'Export'.

-3. Take a screenshot of the QR code that is displayed.
+3. Take a picture or screenshot of the QR code that is displayed. **Make sure it is a PNG or JPG file** and that it is clear with no blurring, glare or pixelation.

-4. place this screenshot on the main folder of your watch (/sdcard/) via ADB.

-5. Open a terminal on your computer and place this screenshot PNG file on the main directory of your watch (/sdcard/) via the following command
+4. Open a terminal on your computer and place this PNG or JPG file on the main directory of your watch (/sdcard/) via the following command

     ```adb push <screenshot filename>.png /sdcard/```

 6. On your watch, open Wristkey, tap the settings icon '⚙️', then scroll down and tap *Import from Authenticator*.

-4. After your accounts are imported, delete the PNG file from your watch via the following commands
+4. After your accounts are imported, delete the PNG or JPG file from your watch via the following commands

     ```
     adb shell